 Second Solution: Rename the OST file

-There is yet another way to recreate OST file which can be renaming the existing Exchange OST file.
-When Exchange Server gets connected with MS Outlook application again, a new OST file but with the different name will be automatically created.
+There is yet another way to recreate OST file which can renaming the existing Exchange OST file.
+When Exchange Server gets connected with MS Outlook application again, a new OST file but with the different name will automatically created.

 It is recommended to close the running apps including MS Outlook.
 Make a search for OST file on your system C drive or else move to this default .ost file location.